Hieromon/AutoConnect/mkdocs/basicusage.md

 ```

 !!! info "Either `AutoConnect.h` or `AutoConnectCore.h`"
     A sketch can include either `AutoConnect.h` or `AutoConnectCore.h`.
 These two header files are mutually exclusive and cannot be included together at the same time.
+    Also, If the sketch includes `AutoConnectCore.h`, some members involved in the custom web page facility are excluded from [AutoConnectConfig](apiconfig.md) class.